 Once admitted to Hillsdale, a transfer student may expect to receive an evaluation of transfer credits as determined by the registrar.
 Credits must be earned at a regionally accredited American collegiate institution in order to be transferrable to Hillsdale.
-Regional accreditation must be through one of the following accrediting bodies in order to be recognized: Middle States Association, New England Association, North Central Association, Northwest Association, Southern Association and Western Association.
+Regional accreditation must be through one of the following accrediting bodies in order to be recognized: Middle States Association, New England Association, Higher Learning Commission of the North Central Association, Northwest Association, Southern Association and Western Association.
 Courses with a grade below C- and courses not considered liberal arts in nature are not transferrable.